Knight, Hensley team up in leading US to 5-0 win over ROC

-BEIJING (AP) — Hilary Knight had a goal and an assist, Nicole Hensley stopped 12 shots and the United States women’s hockey team beat the Russians 5-0 Saturday night in a preliminary-round game at the Beijing Olympics.

-Savannah Harmon had a goal and two assists for the defending Olympic champions, who improved to 2-0 and next play Switzerland (0-2) on Sunday.
+Hilary Knight had a goal and assist, with her no-look backhand pass through the crease setting up Savannah Harmon’s opening goal in the first period.
+Knight then scored in the second to give her team some breathing room, before the Americans broke things open with three goals in a five-minute span in the third.

+Harmon had a goal and two assists, and Grace Zumwinkle, Jesse Compher and Alex Carpenter scored in a game played before a small but vocally pro-Russian crowd.

-The Americans outshot the ROC 62-12 but had difficulty finishing with top-line center Brianna Decker watching on crutches after breaking her ankle in a tournament-opening win over Finland.
+The U.S. outshot the Russians 62-12 but had difficulty finishing with top-line center Brianna Decker watching on crutches after breaking her ankle in a tournament-opening win over Finland.

-ROC’s Maria Sorokina was exceptional in stopping 37 of the first 39 shots she faced, and 38 overall, before the U.S. finally broke the game open by scoring three times over a five-minute span.
-The run was capped by Alex Carpenter scoring with 11:16 remaining and led to Sorokina being yanked in favor of Daria Gredzen, who stopped 19 shots.
+Maria Sorokina was exceptional in stopping 37 of the first 39 shots she faced, and 38 overall before being pulled after Carpenter made it 5-0 with 11:16 remaining.
+Daria Gredzen mopped up by stopping 19 shots for the Russians, who fell to 1-1.

-Grace Zumwinkle and Jesse Compher also scored for the U.S. in a game played before a small but vocally pro-Russian crowd.
+“The start was really good and I guess we were too long in our zone and our ‘D’ got tired.
+Our goalie got tired, but she played really good,” Russian forward Alexandra Vafina said.
+“We felt really good.
+But you know, it’s a game and we are humans and sometimes we make mistakes.”

+The U.S. gained the edge during a two-minute span in the second period beginning with Hensley kicking out her left pad to stop Polina Luchnikova’s shot from the slot.

 The U.S. has yet to allow a goal in three Olympic meetings against a Russia-based team.
 Add in world championship matchups, and the U.S. extended its string to eight consecutive shutouts.